AdaCore/Ada-SPARK-Crate-Of-The-Year/terms_and_conditions.md

 Each Submission will first be qualified or disqualified based on the competition eligibility rules.
 The Judges will then select the winners of the competition from the pool of qualified submissions and award the “Ada Crate Of The Year Prize”, “SPARK Crate Of The Year Prize” and “Embedded Crate Of The Year Prize”.

 Decisions of the Judges are final and binding upon all Participants and the Organizer.
-The winners will be announced in January 2022 on [blog.adacore.com](http://makewithada.org) or possibly later depending on the number of entries.
+The winners will be announced in January 2023 on [blog.adacore.com](http://makewithada.org) or possibly later depending on the number of entries.

 ## Payment or Delivery of the Prizes

-The winner (or Team Lead) of each Crate Of The Year Prize will be asked to provide banking information (IBAN of SWIFT) and whether they want to be paid in EUR or USD.
+The winner (or Team Lead) of each Crate Of The Year Prize will be asked to provide banking information (IBAN or SWIFT) and whether they want to be paid in EUR or USD.
 Payment will be made by the Organizer, in the chosen currency, within 45 days of receipt of such information.
-The Participant receiving the payment shall be responsible for any fee charged by his bank for such transfer and any fees for currency conversion.
+The Participant receiving the payment shall be responsible for any fee charged by their bank for such transfer and any fees for currency conversion.
 If the Participant requests to be paid in EUR, they acknowledge that the original USD amount of the prize will be converted to EUR at the then-current exchange rate.
 The Team Leads are responsible for distributing the Prize among the members of their Team.

 ## Miscellaneous clauses
 ### Organizer

 The Organizer reserves the right to:
  - immediately disqualify from the Competition and remove the Submission of any Participant or Team containing material that may be deemed by the Organizer, at their sole judgement, to be defamatory, obscene, illegal, or otherwise inappropriate.
- - terminate the Competition without awarding any of the Prizes if there are fewer than six Submissions made by 23:59 CEST on Friday December 31st 2021, in which case the Organizer will inform all registered Participants.
+ - terminate the Competition without awarding any of the Prizes if there are fewer than six Submissions made by 23:59 CEST on Friday December 31st 2022, in which case the Organizer will inform all registered Participants.
 The Organizer will employ reasonable efforts to keep the [competition page](https://github.com/AdaCore/Ada-SPARK-Crate-Of-The-Year) up and running at all times, but reserves the right to make it temporarily unavailable for security or maintenance purposes with no advance notice.

 ### Participants